Wago Sondershausen fully automated: State-of-the-art central warehouse revolutionizes company logistics – Image: Xpert.Digital

-WAGO opens up -to -modern logistics center: Sustainability meets Automation
+Wago opens state-of-the-art logistics center: Sustainability meets automation

-Wago Sondershausen: state -of -the -art central warehouse transforms the company logistics
+Wago Sondershausen: State-of-the-art central warehouse transforms company logistics

 The history of the logistics center

-An important milestone in the development of the location was the opening of the central logistics and distribution center in July 1999 in the Kalkhügel industrial estate in Sondershausen.
-With an initial area of 5,300 m², the center served as the basis for the international logistics of the world market leader in the field of feather clamping technology.
-Rainer Baade, then head of the central warehouse, recalls: “When we packed the first shipping box in December 1999, nobody suspected what great development the Sondershausen central warehouse would take.
-A fully automatic high -bay warehouse was true pioneering work at the time.
+A key milestone in the site's development was the opening of the central logistics and distribution center in July 1999 in the Kalkhügel industrial park in Sondershausen.
+With an initial area of 5,300 m², the center served as the base for the international logistics of the world market leader in spring clamp technology.
+Rainer Baade, then head of the central warehouse, recalls: “When we packed the first shipping carton in December 1999, no one could have imagined the remarkable development the Sondershausen central warehouse would undergo.
+A fully automated high-bay warehouse was truly pioneering work at the time.”.

-Several extensions have already been carried out over the years - initially in 2003 and then again 2015.
-With the current expansion in 2025, the logistics center now almost reaches its original size.
+Over the years, several expansions have already been carried out – first in 2003 and then again in 2015.
+With the current expansion in 2025, the logistics center now reaches almost four times its original size.

 Structural measures and capacities

-The expansion of the logistics center was realized in an impressive 17 months on a 35,000 m² property.
-The centerpiece forms a state -of -the -art high -bay warehouse with an area of 11,000 m², which more than doubled the previous capacity.
-A significant increase in capacity was achieved with space for up to 160,000 containers and 5,700 pallets.
+The logistics center expansion was completed in an impressive 17 months on a 35,000 m² site.
+At its heart is a state-of-the-art high-bay warehouse with an area of 11,000 m², more than doubling the previous capacity.
+With space for up to 160,000 containers and 5,700 pallets, a significant increase in capacity has been achieved.

-The original storage options were limited to 45,000 containers and 3,600 pallets with an annual resolution capacity of around 195,000 orders.
-With the current expansion, the logistics center can accommodate a total of 300,000 containers and process over one million orders annually - a remarkable increase that reflects the growing importance of the location.
+The original storage capacity was limited to 45,000 containers and 3,600 pallets, with an annual processing capacity of approximately 195,000 orders.
+With the current expansion, the logistics center can now accommodate a total of 300,000 containers and process over one million orders annually – a remarkable increase that reflects the growing importance of the site.

 Automation and modern technologies

-The new central warehouse starts at the highest technological level.
-It comprises a five-gass, fully automatic pallet high-lane warehouse, each two-grassy automatic small parts and a shuttle warehouse as well as its extensive conveyor network for pallet, container and cardboard goods.
-This advanced infrastructure enables daily processing of up to 12,000 orders in full expansion.
+The new central warehouse is built to the highest technological standards.
+It comprises a five-aisle, fully automated high-bay pallet warehouse, a two-aisle automated small parts warehouse, and a shuttle warehouse, all interconnected by extensive conveyor technology for palletized, containerized, and carton goods.
+This advanced infrastructure, once fully operational, will enable the daily processing of up to 12,000 orders.

-Automation is supplemented by numerous robotics solutions for the depaletting, palletizing and picking.
-In addition, there are automatic cardboard bodies and closers as well as comprehensive automation in the shipping area.
-For the employees, state -of -the -art and ergonomically optimized pick -up workplaces were also set up that enable efficient and health -friendly work.
+Automation is complemented by numerous robotics solutions for depalletizing, palletizing, and order picking.
+This includes automatic carton erectors and sealers, as well as comprehensive automation in the shipping area.
+State-of-the-art, ergonomically optimized picking workstations have also been installed for employees, enabling efficient and healthy work.

 Sustainability as a central component